Sideways-Sky/Sideways-Sky/README.md

 - 👋 Hi, I’m @Sideways-Sky
-- 👀 I’m interested in everything and anything!
+- 👀 I’m interested in the web and Minecraft!
-- 🌱 I’m currently learning Java Paper Plugin Dev
+- 🌱 I’m currently learning whatever the heck I find cool
-- 💞️ I’m looking to collaborate on anything and everything especially on what I'm learning
 - 📫 How to reach me:
   on Reddit: u/Sideways_sky
   on Discord: Sideways sky#7531